edgedb/edgedb/docs/guides/auth/webauthn.rst

 The first step in the WebAuthn flow is to get the options for registering a new credential or authenticating an existing credential.
 The server generates a JSON object that is used to configure the WebAuthn registration or authentication ceremony.
-The EdgeDB Auth extension provides these endpoints directly, so you can either proxy the request to the Auth extension or redirect the user to the Auth extension's URL.
+The Gel Auth extension provides these endpoints directly, so you can either proxy the request to the Auth extension or redirect the user to the Auth extension's URL.
 We'll show the proxy option here.